JHU-PL-Lab/www-pl/logistics.md

 ### Exams

-There will be a midterm before spring break and a final examination during the normal final exam period slot.
+There will be an in-class midterm before spring break and a final examination during the normal final exam period slot.

 ### Grading

 The final will count around 50% of the grade, the midterm 30%, and the homeworks 20%.
-The HWs will be weighted based on the time commitment of the assignment.
+Each HW will be weighted somewhat differently, based on the time commitment of the assignment.